 Hotel Nacional de Cuba

 Cuba is a third world country.
 The infrastructure is from the ’20s, and it is run down.
 Buildings are crumbling, the streets are not necessarily clean, and you’ll encounter stray dogs, dog poop, among other unsightly stuff.
 The grocery stores are bare except for rum!
-Unless you want to buy rum, potato chips or water stay away.
+Unless you want to buy rum, potato chips, or water, stay away.
 You can smell the years of rat urine in the store.
 I know it’s rat urine as Brain does pest control for a living.
 It was rife.
 We stayed in the posh part of town.
 When we arrived at our digs, we thought we were in Beirut.
 I will be honest, for the first five minutes, we were concerned.
 The neighborhood was safe, the locals were wonderful, and never once did we feel unsafe.
 The entire street lost power at one point; we walked several blocks in pitch darkness and felt safe.

 We experienced 24 hours with no water due to a significant break in the system (the entire street’s network).
 For us, that’s neither here nor there.
 We just went and bought water and took a shower in an old-fashioned way.
 My point is these things out is we expected most of this.
 We did not go in planning a 5-star luxury holiday.
 Almost every meal we ate was great, the food was cheap, and the drinks are “knock your pants off strong” along with silly cheap.
-So strong, that I asked for the drinks not to be so strong, which rarely happens.
-The bars in the restaurants all have local entertainment, and we enjoyed our nights out and met loads of people.
+So strong that I asked for the drinks not to be so strong, which rarely happens.
+The restaurants’ bars all have local entertainment, and we enjoyed our nights out and met loads of people.

 Closing Thoughts on Travel to Cuba: